deividas-pelakauskas/todo-console/README.md

-# E-commerce calculator
+# ToDo program
-A command line ToDo application that allows a user to add and manage tasks.
+A command line ToDo program that allows a user to add and manage tasks.

 # Description
 Description and screenshots will be added soon.